Undefeated (band)

-Undefeated is an American rock band from Lewis County, New York, formed in 2017.
+Undefeated is an American rock band from Lewis County, New York.
 They released an EP, Shadows, in 2020.
-Formed by siblings Meredith and Christian Dunckel, the band the lineup formerly included Ian Birk, who later was replaced with their sister Lis Dunckel.
+The siblings Meredith and Christian Dunckel formed the band in 2017 with Ian Birk.
+Birk was later replaced by the Dunckel's sister, Lis.

 History

 The band formed in 2017 in Lowville and Croghan, New York.
 A music promoter, Matthew Sposato, had requested that Meredith Dunckel, who had just turned 14, perform at his festival, the Rock N Worship Show, in Dalton, Massachusetts.
 She enjoyed the experience, and on the bus ride home, she and her brother Christian decided to form a band.
 They chose the name Undefeated, after a song of the same name by the rapper KB.
 Meredith sings and plays guitar, and Christian plays drums.
 Christian also screams on some songs.

 On August 5, 2017, the duo performed the band's inaugural concert on the lawn of a bookstore in Inlet, New York.
 Three months later, the siblings met Ian Birk and he joined on bass guitar.
 The group released their first single, "Shadows", in August 2019, and a five-song EP, Shadows, on June 30, 2020.
 On August 7, 2021, Birk stepped down from the band due to him being unable to commit to their touring schedule.
 To replace him, Meredith and Christian brought in their fourteen-year-old sister, Lis Dunckel, even though at that time she did not know how to play bass guitar.
 She then took seven months to learn the instrument.
 On February 18, 2023, Undefeated opened for Ronny Munroe's project Beyond the Wrath in Oneida, New York.
 On August 16, 2024, they performed at the annual Soulfest festival in Greenfield, Massachusetts.